-Free information area that will be of benefit regarding the matting industry.
+Free information resource area that will benefit users mats, matting and associated products.

 Information will be added when we feel it will be of help to our customers and as we input further content we hope you will ask questions on our form if there is something we have not covered.

 - How large should my entrance matting system be?

 According to tests carried out the ideal length should be 6M however this is not practical in normal commercial buildings so the answer is simply as long as you can make it.